LiaHiscock/pepc-install/README.md

 <img alt='A button whose text reads "Launch YouTube Music, from music.youtube.com", with an icon signifying the action of launching.' src='./launch-simple.png' width=200>

-User agents must must avoid exposing whether apps are installed to side-channel attacks.
-For example, developers must not be able to detect apps are installed by measuring the size of the rendered install element.
+User agents must must avoid exposing installed status to side-channel attacks.
+For example, developers must not be able to detect whether apps are installed by measuring the size of the rendered install element.
 Exposing this information increases fingerprinting risk.

 ## Error handling / debuggability